facelessuser/soupsieve/docs/src/markdown/selectors/basic.md

 ## Namespace Selectors

 Namespace selectors are used in conjunction with type and universal selectors as well as attribute names in attribute selectors.
-They are specified by declaring the namespace and the selector separated with `|`: `namespace|selector`.
+They are specified by declaring the namespace and the selector separated with `#!css |`:
-`namespace`, in this context, is the prefix defined via the [namespace dictionary](../api.md#namespaces).
+`#!css namespace|selector`. `#!css namespace`, in this context, is the prefix defined via the [namespace dictionary](../api.md#namespaces).
 The prefix defined for the CSS selector does not need to match the prefix name in the document as it is the namespace associated with the prefix that is compared, not the prefix itself.

-The universal selector (`*`) can be used to represent any namespace just as it can with types.
+The universal selector (`#!css *`) can be used to represent any namespace just as it can with types.

 By default, type selectors without a namespace selector will match any element whose type matches, regardless of namespace.
-But if a CSS default namespace is declared (one with an empty key: `{"": "http://www.w3.org/1999/xhtml"}`), all type selectors will assume the default namespace unless an explicit namespace selector is specified.
-For example, if the default name was defined to be `http://www.w3.org/1999/xhtml`, the selector `a` would only match `a` tags that are within the `http://www.w3.org/1999/xhtml` namespace.
-The one exception is within pseudo classes (`:not()`, `:has()`, etc.) as namespaces are not considered within pseudo classes unless one is explicitly specified.
+But if a CSS default namespace is declared (one with an empty key: `#!py {"": "http://www.w3.org/1999/xhtml"}`), all type selectors will assume the default namespace unless an explicit namespace selector is specified.
+For example, if the default name was defined to be `http://www.w3.org/1999/xhtml`, the selector `#!css a` would only match `#!html <a>` tags that are within the `http://www.w3.org/1999/xhtml` namespace.
+The one exception is within pseudo classes (`#!css :not()`, `#!css :has()`, etc.) as namespaces are not considered within pseudo classes unless one is explicitly specified.

-If the namespace is omitted (`|element`), any element without a namespace will be matched.
+If the namespace is omitted (`#!css |element`), any element without a namespace will be matched.
 In HTML documents that support namespaces (XHTML and HTML5), HTML elements are counted as part of the `http://www.w3.org/1999/xhtml` namespace, but attributes usually do not have a namespace unless one is explicitly defined in the markup.

-Namespaces can be used with attribute selectors as well except that when `[|attribute`] is used, it is equivalent to `[attribute]`.
+Namespaces can be used with attribute selectors as well except that when `#!css [|attribute`] is used, it is equivalent to `#!css [attribute]`.

 /// tab | Syntax
 ```css